Health information and privacy statement

-The MoleMap Organisation is legally required to protect personal information and comply with all relevant privacy legislation.
-All staff are trained in the MoleMap security policy (available on request) which adheres to the Australian Privacy Principles, in compliance with:
+The MoleMap Organisation is legally required to protect personal information and comply with all relevant privacy legislation such as:

 MoleMap obtains verbal consent to proceed with MoleMap services in the clinic.
 MoleMap also provides privacy and data information for patients to read and sign prior to the commencement of a session.